 DDNS allows you to map the static domain name to a dynamic IP address.
 You must get an account, password and your static domain name from the DDNS service providers.
-This router supports DynDNS, TZO and other common DDNS service providers.
+This router supports DynDNS and TZO.

-Parameters Default Description E 11 /B' 11 D: 11 5 11 5 11 11 55 11 11 Enable/Disable Disable Enable/Disable the DDNS function of this router Provider Select a DDNS service provider Domain name Your static domain name that use DDNS Account/E-mail The account that your DDNS service provider assigned to you Password/Key The password you set for the DDNS service account above
+Parameters Default Description Enable/Disable Disable Enable/Disable the DDNS function of this router Provider DynDNS Select a DDNS service provider Domain name Your static domain name that use DDNS Account/E-mail The account that your DDNS service provider assigned to you Password/Key The password you set for the DDNS service account above